Volunteers resources page

-A resource page for volunteers and citizen scientists with the Citizen Wildlife Monitoring Project
+Resources for volunteer monitors and citizen scientists working with the Citizen Wildlife Monitoring Project

 Our volunteers are outside year-round monitoring wildlife movements and presence in Washington's Olympic and Cascade mountains and cross the border into British Columbia.
 Here you'll find information about projects underway, volunteer resources for the field including training documents, and contact information for project staff.

-For overall questions, contact monitoring coordinator Alison Huyett.
+For project questions, contact coordinator Alison Huyett (alison (a) conservationnw.org).
 For snow tracking, contact David Moskowitz at davem (a) wildernessawareness.org.

-Thanks for all of you for your assistance in the field and in the office!
-Visit our Cascades Citizen Wildlife Monitoring page to stay tuned to work in the Cascades and our overall wildlife monitoring page to see what we are up to statewide and in British Columbia.
+Thanks for all your work in the field and in the office!
+Visit our Cascades Citizen Wildlife Monitoring page to stay tuned to work in the Cascades and our statewide wildlife monitoring page to see what we are up to statewide and in British Columbia.

-REMOTE CAMERA VOLUNTEERS - The 2013 spring-fall remote camera season is underway, with volunteers already in the field.
-Fill out the application below and we'll enter you into our volunteer pool for opportunities that emerge during the season.
+Remote cameras - Report from the 2013 Spring-Fall field season is complete.
+See the video!
+Fill out the application below and we'll enter you into our volunteer pool for opportunities for next season.
 Once you have a team and are ready to enter the field, complete our volunteer liability agreement.
 It is important to sign and send these in before heading out to the field!

 - Program application: Word doc (so that you can fill it out online) and PDF file.